BBC's flagship soccer show faces boycott over Gary Lineker impartiality row - KESQ

 A political row

-The boycott has plunged BBC sporting coverage into chaos, with other soccer programs — Football Focus and Final Score — forced off air.
+The boycott has plunged BBC sporting coverage into chaos, with other soccer programs — Football Focus and Final Score — as well as radio shows forced off air.

 The BBC’s former director general Greg Dyke said that the broadcaster has “undermined its own credibility” by suspending Lineker because it seemed like it had “bowed to government pressure.”